SherG/sherrieg/content/blog/pilgrims-regress/index.md

 <p>D.H.
 Lawrence and the Surrealists have perhaps reached a point further 'South' than humanity ever reached before.
 And this is what one would expect.</p>

-<p>Opposite evils, far from balancing, aggravate each other.'The heresies that mean leave are hated most'; widespread drunkenness is the father of Prohibition and Prohibition of widespread drunkenness.</p>
+<p>Opposite evils, far from balancing, aggravate each other.'The heresies that men leave are hated most'; widespread drunkenness is the father of Prohibition and Prohibition of widespread drunkenness.</p>

 <p>Nature, outraged by one extreme, avenges herself by flying to the other.
 One can even meet adult males who are not ashamed to attribute their own philosophy to 'Reaction' and do not think the philosophy thereby discredited.  </p>